 "No. It's several orders of magnitude away from telling us anything meaningful about a particular person, so there's nothing in any of this that could allow us to do any meaningful profiling."

-Finally, I asked a child protection specialist, Jon Brown of the NSPCC, if he thought there were any common factors which could lead us to make useful generalisations.
+Finally, I asked a child protection specialist, John Brown of the NSPCC, if he thought there were any common factors which could lead us to make useful generalizations.
 He mentioned "a history of no long-term consenting adult relationships" in sex offenders.
 Doesn't that suggest there might just be something to the stereotype of the lonely loser at the end of the street?

-Despite stumbling upon some vaguely relevant actual science, I discovered there really isn't anything in this paedophile-spotting business.
-Dr Goode's point remains true: this terrible compulsion could be there in people who look just like us.
-And if we also accept the idea that there's little anyone can do about their desires – that people don't actively choose to be paedophiles – we might have to think a bit differently about dealing with the threat.
+Despite stumbling upon some vaguely relevant actual science, I discovered there really isn't anything in this pedophile-spotting business.
+Dr. Goode's point remains true: this terrible compulsion could be there in people who look just like us.
+And if we also accept the idea that there's little anyone can do about their desires—that people don't actively choose to be pedophiles—we might have to think a bit differently about dealing with the threat.

-Dr Goode, Dr Cantor and Jon Brown all believe we should look toward the Prevention Project Dunkelfeld in Germany, a treatment centre aimed at people struggling with their sexual interests in children.
+Dr. Goode, Dr Cantor, and John Brown all believe we should look toward the Prevention Project Dunkelfeld in Germany, a treatment centre aimed at people struggling with their sexual interests in children.
 By offering talk therapies and libido-reducing medication, the chances of acting on urges are subdued.